-By: William C. Head, Award-Winning Board-Certified Drunk Driving Book Author and DUI Specialist providing legal advice and aggressive DUI defense since 1976
+By: William C. Head, Award-Winning Board-Certified Drunk Driving Book Author and DUI Specialist providing legal advice for dui less safe in Georgia and aggressive DUI defense since 1976.

 Many of our DUI clients look at their DUI citation once out of jail and see the DUI less safe Georgia code number (or words) written in the middle part of the citation.
 No knowing what this means, they search Google for “what does DUI less safe mean” (or similar words).
 This article answers that DUI question (and many other).

 Being arrested for a DUI “less safe” starts the driver’s path for incurring multiple potential Georgia DUI penalties.
 The criminal sanctions are only imposed if convicted of a DUI charge.
 But driver license suspension under special laws called implied consent statutes can occur administratively long before your criminal case gets to trial.
 The criminal law charges are what costs fines, jail time, and other conditions like community service and DUI school.

 The Peach State does not just have ONE GA code DUI less safe provision.
 The primary Georgia DUI statute 40-6-391 has six (6) subparts relating to the various MEANS by which a driver may be charged with DUI less safe to drive.

 Four of these subparagraphs are related to DUI less safe and two relate to DUI per se.
 This first four subsections pertain to “less safe” types of DUI and the last two [40 6-391(a)(5) and 40-6-391(a)(6)] identify being above the legal limit of ALCOHOL or having a prohibited amount of marijuana in your system (respectively).
 [The entire statute is set forth below, for the six subsections].